GayatriSowmya515/Calculator/README.md

 # Calculator

-* This is a simple calculator app with user-friendly UI which will perfrom basic arithmetic operations.
+* This is a simple calculator app with user-friendly UI which will perform basic arithmetic operations.
 * Developed using Java in Android Studio.